api3dao/oev-docs/docs/reference/oev/api/index.md

 ### [POST]/withdraw

-Request a withdrawal from a specific prepayment depository contract and its chain ID.
+Request a withdrawal from a specific prepayment depository contract.
 Note that the returned signature that can be used to withdraw will only be valid for a certain amount of time.

 #### RequestBody